Protecting an Independent Faculty Voice

 National, State, and Regional Higher Education and Free Speech Organizations Can:

-• Widely disseminate examples of policy statements that explicitly protect faculty speech, including speech on institutional matters (see suggested language below), and urge their adoption at the institutional level.
+• Widely disseminate examples of policy statements that explicitly protect faculty speech, including speech on institutional matters (see suggested language below), and urge institutions to adopt them.

 What Language Can be Used to Protect Faculty Speech?